Bachelor's study programme "Asian and Intercultural Studies"

 Obtainable degree or qualification (sub-programme East-West Intercultural Studies): Bachelor’s Degree in East-West Intercultural Studies

-Number of students accepted each year (sub-programme "East-West Intercultural Studies"): state-funded study places - 0, study places for tuition fee - 50
+Number of study places for admission in 2026/2027 (sub-programme "East-West Intercultural Studies"): state-funded study places - 0, study places for tuition fee - 50

-Tuition fee per year (ac. year 2025/26): 2600 EUR for EU/EEA/Swiss citizens, permanent residence permit holders and their family members.
+Tuition fee per year (ac. year 2026/2027): 2600 EUR for EU/EEA/Swiss citizens, EU Long-term resident permit holders and their family members.
 3500 EUR for citizens of other countries

 Study location: Riga, city centre